natcap/invest.users-guide/source/en/getting_started.rst

 	- Combine InVEST model results with beneficiary data, generally done using GIS software.
 	- Time requirement: Medium.
 10. **Valuation**
 	- Valuation of ecosystem services, whether monetary or non-monetary, is generally complex and context-specific.
+It is also optional.
 	- Gather economic data related to the service and beneficiary you're analyzing.
 	- Calibrate your model results before using them for valuation.
 	- Time required: Medium to High.